JuliaLang/julia/doc/src/manual/control-flow.md

 stop
 ```

-Note that we did not have to explcitly close the channel in the producer.
+Note that we did not have to explicitly close the channel in the producer.
 This is because
 the act of binding a [`Channel`](@ref) to a [`Task()`](@ref) associates the open lifetime of
 a channel with that of the bound task.
 The channel object is closed automatically when the task
 terminates.
 Multiple channels can be bound to a task, and vice-versa.